Get the facts about depression

 Genetics.
 Having a close family member with depression might increase your risk.

 Illness.
-Depression can be a symptom of another illness.
+Depression can be a symptom of a no their illness.
 Talking to a doctor is important to rule out other health problems.

 How do I know if I’m depressed?

 You could be depressed if you have any of these feelings:

 Sadness or anxiety that won’t go away

 Feeling hopeless or guilty for no reason

 Loss of interest in favorite activities

 Eating too much or not wanting to eat